USAJOBS/help-center/how-to/job-announcement/save.md

 4. Click **Save Job** or the star icon next to the job title for each job you want to save.
 The link will change to **Saved** and the star will be filled in.
 This means the job is saved.
 5. Review your saved jobs in the **Saved Jobs** section of your account.

-You can also save a job when you're vieweing a job announcement -- look for the same yellow star and click **Save**.
+You can also save a job when you're viewing a job announcement -- look for the same yellow star and click **Save**.

 ## Manage your saved jobs in your account